-Why read this? : We look at Adobe alternatives you can use to meet your graphic design needs.
-Learn which tools you are best for illustrations, editing photos and publishing documents.
-We also cover online options aimed at beginners and casual users.
+Why read this? : We look at the main Adobe alternatives you can use to meet your graphic design needs.
+Learn which tools are best for illustrations, photo-editing and publishing.
+Plus, we cover online options aimed at beginners and casual users.
 Read this to learn which Adobe alternatives best meet your needs.

-Graphic design supports many parts of your marketing and e-Commerce activities.
-It helps you create logos and icons, and provides much of the visual impact in your advertising and sales promotion materials.
+You need graphic design for many areas of marketing and e-Commerce.
+From creating logos and icons to enhancing the visual impact of your advertising and sales promotion materials.

-Most graphic design work you’ll need will fall into one of 3 areas :-
+Most graphic design work falls into one of these areas :-

-If you’re doing the work yourself, you need to pick the right graphic design tool to do each type of job.
+If you do this yourself, you need to find the right graphic design tool to do each type of job.

-Adobe is the most popular choice in graphic design tools.
+Adobe is the most common choice.
 You can use their suite of Illustrator, Photoshop and InDesign to meet all your needs.
-These are advanced level tools, which offer a high level of features and benefits, and which also integrate easily with each other.
+These are advanced tools, with a high level of features and benefits, and which also integrate easily with each other.
 They set the standard in the market.

 But they’re not cheap.
 Each package is around $30/month.
 You can get all of them (and more) with Adobe’s Creative Cloud license, but that’s a not insignificant $80/month.

 So not every graphic designer uses them.
-There are alternatives to Adobe which are cheaper, and don’t lock you into a monthly subscription like Adobe does.
-Many claim to deliver the same quality of experience as Adobe, and depending on your needs, some of them can be faster and easier to use.
+There are alternatives to Adobe which are cheaper, and don’t lock you into a monthly subscription.
+Many claim to deliver the same quality as Adobe, and depending on your needs, some of them can be faster and easier to use.

 Cost of Adobe alternatives

-Cost vary wildly when it comes to Adobe alternatives.
-Some tools are free, but have less features and benefits, or are clunkier to use.
+Cost vary wildly with these Adobe alternatives.
+Some are free, but have less features and benefits, or are clunkier to use.
 Some match features and benefits with Adobe, but come with similar expensive subscriptions.
 Many fall somewhere in between these 2 ends of the cost spectrum.

 (Note – costs quoted here are at the time of writing.
 These may change over time).

 How much you choose to pay depends on how often you plan to use the tool, and how sophisticated your design needs are.
-It’s generally better to start out with the free options to test out your needs.
+It’s generally better to start out with the free options to learn what you need.
 You then trade up to more advanced options as your needs get more sophisticated.

 Affinity - Adobe’s closest competitor